NFL head-coaching carousel: Who's fired, who's hired, more

 We're tracking all the movement in the NFL's firing-and-hiring season.

-There are open jobs in Arizona, Detroit, Indianapolis and New York, while other hot-seat coaches have managed to keep their positions and openings in Chicago and Oakland have already been filled.
+There are jobs?available in Arizona, Indianapolis, New York and Tennessee, while other openings in Chicago and Oakland have already been filled and the one in Detroit is expected to be made official soon.
 Here is everything you need to know about the coaching carousel.

 Go to:?
 21 names to know?| Candidates 45 ESPN analysts would hire | NFL execs rank openings